Wuuub/wuuub.github.io/README.md

 # Cydia Jailbreak Repo
-Brought back from the dead, still supports the latest JB I can test on IOS 13.7 (checkra1n)
+~~Brought back from the dead, still supports the latest JB I can test on IOS 13.7 (checkra1n)~~ Repo is down due to a username change, working on bringing back the MusicBee remote package also

 # Tutorial:
 1. Have a jailbroken iOS device